-If you find that neither of the two options mentioned above will lower your monthly payments enough to improve your financial outlook, you may also want to consider the services offered by debt settlement firms.
+The second alternative is an unsecured credit card program that consolidates your credit card debt through a debt settlement program.
 Rather than making monthly payments to your creditors, these programs negotiate lump sum settlements with your creditors, frequently reducing your debts by 50% to 60% of your principal balances.
 These programs usually take only 2-3 years to complete, so this is a good option for many people to rid themselves of debt in a relatively speedy manner.
-In many cases they can also reduce your monthly payment toward your debt.
-There is one major drawback to debt settlement programs?they will significantly damage your credit rating while in the program and for at least a year or two afterward.
-However, if you are currently unable to afford to pay your creditors, the hit to your credit may be worth the benefit of ridding yourself of credit card debt.
+Debt settlement programs are designed to help people in financial distress.

 Can you qualify for a low-interest rate debt consolidation loan?
 Or, are you not sure if that is the best alternative?
 Check out Bills.com innovative tool, the Debt Navigator.
 With just a few questions and a soft credit pull that does not affect your credit, you get a personalized recommendation with up to five different debt consolidation offers, including personal loans, mortgage loans, credit counseling, debt settlement, and bankruptcy.